CA. Bikash Bogi

 (3) any business transacted between the assessee and other person as referred to in section 80-IA(10);

 (4) any transaction, referred to in any other section under Chapter VI-A or section 10AA, to which section 80-IA(8) or section 80-IA(10) are applicable; or

 (5) any other transaction as may be prescribed,

 If a transaction is an International Transaction, then the same will not be a Specified Domestic Transaction.

-TP provisions will not be applicable, if aggregate of transactions entered during the year does not exceeds INR 5 crore.
+Transfer Pricing provisions will not be applicable, if aggregate of transactions entered during the year does not exceeds INR 20 crore.

 As per Section 92(2A), any allowance for an expenditure or interest or allocation of any cost or expenses or any income in relation to the Specified Domestic Transaction shall be computed having regard to the Arm’s Length Price.
 In the succeeding paras, different categories of transactions have been dealt in detail:

-Section 80A (6) refers to internal transactions between various units / undertakings of the assessee in respect of goods or services.
+Section 80A (6) refers to internal transactions between various units / undertakings of the assessee in respect of goods or services and the transaction value does not correspond to the market value of such goods or services.
 This clause covers any transactions of goods or services and hence this transaction will be applicable to income as well as expenditure.

 a) Any transfer of goods or services referred to in section 80-IA(8)